CumulusNetworks/docs/content/cumulus-netq-40/Get-Started/NetQ-User-Interface-Overview/Access-Data-with-Cards.md

 ## Card Sizes

-The various sizes of cards enables you to view your content at just the right level.
-For each aspect that you are monitoring there is typically a single card, that presents increasing amounts of data over its four sizes.
-For example, a snapshot of your total inventory may be sufficient, but to monitor the distribution of hardware vendors may requires a bit more space.
+The various sizes of cards enable you to view your content at just the right level.
+For each aspect that you are monitoring there is typically a single card that presents increasing amounts of data over its four sizes.
+For example, a snapshot of your total inventory may be sufficient, but to monitor the distribution of hardware vendors may require a bit more space.

-### Small Cards

-Small cards are most effective at providing a quick view of the performance or statistical value of a given aspect of your network.
-They are commonly comprised of an icon to identify the aspect being monitored, summary performance or statistics in the form of a graph and/or counts, and often an indication of any related events.
-Other content items may be present.
-Some examples include a Devices Inventory card, a Switch Inventory card, an Alarm Events card, an Info Events card, and a Network Health card, as shown here:

-{{<figure src="/images/netq/access-data-small-group-230.png" width="700">}}

-### Medium Cards

-Medium cards are most effective at providing the key measurements for a given aspect of your network.
-They are commonly comprised of an icon to identify the aspect being monitored, one or more key measurements that make up the overall performance.
-Often additional information is also included, such as related events or components.
-Some examples include a Devices Inventory card, a Switch Inventory card, an Alarm Events card, an Info Events card, and a Network Health card, as shown here.
-Compare these with their related small- and large-sized cards.

-{{<figure src="/images/netq/access-data-medium-group-230.png" width="700">}}

-### Large Cards

-Large cards are most effective at providing the detailed information for monitoring specific components or functions of a given aspect of your network.
-These can aid in isolating and resolving existing issues or preventing potential issues.
-They are commonly comprised of detailed statistics and graphics.
-Some large cards also have tabs for additional detail about a given statistic or other related information.
-Some examples include a Devices Inventory card, an Alarm Events card, and a Network Health card, as shown here.
-Compare these with their related small- and medium-sized cards.

-{{<figure src="/images/netq/access-data-large-group-300.png" width="500">}}

-### Full-Screen Cards

-Full-screen cards are most effective for viewing all available data about an aspect of your network all in one place.
-When you cannot find what you need in the small, medium, or large cards, it is likely on the full-screen card.
-Most full-screen cards display data in a grid, or table; however, some contain visualizations.
-Some examples include All Events card and All Switches card, as shown here.

-{{<figure src="/images/netq/events-alarms-fullscr-allevents-tab.png" width="700">}}

-{{<figure src="/images/netq/inventory-devices-fullscr-allswitches-tab-230.png" width="700">}}

 ### Card Size Summary